 DECIMA is a research and teaching tool, and also a research teaching tool.
 In the classroom, DECIMA provides students the opportunity to explore and analyze the social world of Renaissance Florence and to develop some hands-on technical research skills.
 Here we feature some of the impressive research produced by students using the DECIMA.

 Excellency Award Recipients

 In the summer of 2018, two undergraduates affiliated with the DECIMA Step Forward module were awarded research stipends under the University of Toronto Excellence Awards program (UTEA).
 These students collaborated to transform Francesco Bocchi’s 1591 guide to Florence, Le bellezze della città di Firenze, into an interactive map layer.
 In DECIMA, Bocchi’s five itineraries have been reimagined as a top-down snapshot of the city’s artistic wealth in the late sixteenth century, and Florence itself is repopulated with works of art – linked and depicted in pop-up descriptions – that have often found new homes far from their place of origin.
-Work on this new layer is ongoing, and it is expected to be live in Winter 2019.
+Work on this new layer is ongoing.

 In addition, Konrad Boeschenstein, one of the two UTEA recipients, developed an original research project focusing on the socio-economic world of Cosimo I’s Accademici:

 - “Cosimo I de’ Medici, his Academy, his Printers, and the DECIMA Data“, Konrad Boeschenstein (University of Toronto)